Using a resource theoretic perspective to witness and engineer quantum generalized contextuality for prepare-and-measure scenarios: Discussion

-Apart from leading to the conclusions mentioned above, the examples here discussed are far from exhausting the possibilities of the tools developed in this work.
-Therefore, finding other physically appealing scenarios to apply such tools -- or constructing such scenarios using our composition-- is an interesting perspective.
-Further investigations could also use small perturbations over the quantum measurements \citep{d2005classical}, and with the help of contextuality monotones, try to understand how much can one perturb the quantum behaviors and still witness contextuality, which is an important description for experimental implementation of generalized noncontextuality.
+The examples here discussed are far from exhausting the possibilities of the tools developed.
+Therefore, finding other physically appealing scenarios, or introducing novel composition rules beyond $\boxplus$ is an interesting perspective.
+Further investigations could also use small perturbations over the quantum measurements~\cite{d2005classical}, and with the help of contextuality monotones, try to understand how much can one perturb the quantum behaviors and still witness contextuality, which is important for experimental implementation of generalized noncontextuality.

-We hope this work contributes to the use of resource-theoretic perspectives to contextuality, following a path that might lead to general theorems linking such a striking non-contextual feature to quantum advantages in practical tasks.
+One potential venue of exploration involves studying the interplay between the composition rule $\boxplus$ and scenarios relevant for quantum computation.
+For instance, it remains unclear the relevance of generalized contextuality in some measurement based schemes of quantum computation~\cite{braviy2016trading,bartolucci2023fusion}.
+Possibly, each measurement step leads to some defined scenario $\mathbb{B}$, and the sequence of measurements leading to some sequence $\mathbb{B}_1 \boxplus \dots \boxplus \mathbb{B}_n$.
+Furthermore, it is likely that the resource theory of generalized contextuality will play a leading role in explaining hardness of classically simulating quantum computations for the so-called $\Lambda$-polytope method~\cite{zurel2020hidden,zurel2023simulating,cihan2021ontheextremal}, that provides an ontological model that is measurement noncontextual, but preparation contextual, and for which it is unknown what nonclassical resources drive the simulation overhead.

+To conclude, our work motivates the utilization of resource-theoretic analysis of generalized contextuality, as we provide new qualitative insights into the underlying polytope structure within prepare-and-measure scenarios.
+We have demonstrated the applicability of the composition rule $\boxplus$, that can be interpreted as an instance of a lifting of noncontextuality inequalities.
+Formally, lifting has been successfully employed in analyzing other pertinent quantum information polytopes, such as Bell inequalities that define facets in local polytopes~\cite{pironio2005lifting}.
+Nevertheless, the formal lifting strategies for noncontextuality inequalities in prepare-and-measure scenarios remain an uncharted territory, lacking a formal complete description.
+We hope our work paves the way for future investigations, encouraging exploration in this direction.